-Kamille Glenn is a multidisciplinary designer born and raised in Brooklyn, NY by way of the West Indies.
-Her design focuses comprise interior, architecture & furniture design although her passion for the built environment spans across all maker disciplines.
+Kamille Glenn is a designer born and raised in Brooklyn, NY, by way of the West Indies.
+She focuses on interior, architecture, and furniture design, but is passionate about all maker disciplines.
 Though passionate about design, she noticed the lack of representation early on in her career.
-As a response, she founded the dsgnrswrkshp (pronounced designer’s workshop), a collective established to empower the underrepresented Black makers in design.
-Her mission with this community is to bridge gaps, curate a safe and relatable space, as well as promote Black business and entrepreneurship within design.
-Kamille is sharing her professional journey and the foundation of dsgnrswrkshp in 2019 to empower the underrepresented Black makers in design.
+As a response, she founded the Dsgnrswrkshp (pronounced designer’s workshop), a collective established to empower the underrepresented Black makers in design.

 Can you tell us a bit about your background?
 Where are you from?

-I’m a multidisciplinary designer born and raised in Brooklyn, NY by way of the West Indies.
-My design focus comprises of interior, architecture & furniture design although my passion for the built environment spans across all maker disciplines.
+I’m a multidisciplinary designer born and raised in Brooklyn, NY.
+My design focus comprises interior, architecture, and furniture design although my passion for the built environment spans across all maker disciplines.
 As a former associate at Rockwell Group in New York City, there, I had the pleasure of taking on some of the most interesting design challenges and contributed to several groundbreaking projects alongside incredible designers, artisans and craftsmen.

-I’m going on my ninth year of my design journey.
+I’m going on the ninth year of my design journey.
 My best memory would have to be my first site visit.
 I was working on an international project in Lisbon, Portugal.
-It was my second time in Europe and at the time, work travel felt so foreign.
+It was my second time in Europe and, at the time, work travel felt so foreign.
 It was an absolute dream.

 In general, what are your guiding design principles?